TERMS AND CONDITIONS FOR THE SUPPLY OF GOODS AND SERVICES

 4.10 – In case of a large order, the Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

-4.11 – The Customer is fully responsible for the offloading of the goods.
+4.11 – The Customer is fully responsible for the offloading of the goods if the order is for supply only and not including installation.
 The Supplier will inform the Customer if more than one person or a relevant vehicle or machinery is needed to remove the goods from the delivery vehicle.
+The Customer will be provided a delivery date and a timeslot if the delivery is missed by the customer, or the Customer is unable to unload the goods, a re-delivery fee will apply to the same amount of the original delivery fee.

 5. Quality of Goods